 Top 10 things to do in Mongolia in 2 weeks

 Mongolia is the ultimate backdrop for an adventurous trip to discover its culture and nature.
-If you’re looking for a great venturesome holiday destination, but only have 2 weeks, here is my top 10 things to do in Mongolia.
-I have made things super easy for you with the below list of 10 things to do in Mongolia in 2 weeks, but you can also download my free sample itinerary that I have made for you.
+Do you look for a great venturesome holiday destination, but only have 2 weeks in Mongolia?
+I give you a taste of things to see in Mongolia and my top 10 things to do in Mongolia.
+I have made things super easy for you with the below list of the Mongolia things to do in 2 weeks, but you can also download my free sample itinerary that I have made for you.
 Just click here and start the download.

 Most likely, Ulaanbaatar will be your start point for any travels in Mongolia.
-It is the capital of the nation and the train from Russia or China arrives here.
+It is the capital of the nation and the Trans Mongolian train from Russia or China arrives here.
 The Chenggis Khaan airport has connections to its neighbouring countries Russia and China.
 After arrival you’ll probably need a day or 2 to settle in.
-In Ulaanbaatar, you can visit the National Museum of Mongolia.
+What are the things to see in Ulaanbaatar?
+You can visit the National Museum of Mongolia.
 Mainly focussed on Mongolian history, it also displays some dinosaur fossils and meteorites found in the Gobi desert.

 You can also visit the Boddhisattva Avalokiteshvara at Gandantegchinlen Monastery.
 This Tibetan Buddhist Monastery is a great place to wander around and burn a butter candle.
 You can explore more Buddhist sites and discover the main religion of the country.